fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_vip6.html.markdown

 * `ldb_method` - Method used to distribute sessions to real servers.
 * `server_type` - Protocol to be load balanced by the virtual server (also called the server load balance virtual IP).
 * `persistence` - Configure how to make sure that clients connect to the same server every time they make a request that is part of the same session.
 * `realservers` - Select the real servers that this server load balancing VIP will distribute traffic to.
+The structure of `realservers` block is documented below.
 * `http_cookie_domain_from_host` - Enable/disable use of HTTP cookie domain from host field in HTTP.
 * `http_cookie_domain` - Domain that HTTP cookie persistence should apply to.
 * `http_cookie_path` - Limit HTTP cookie persistence to the specified path.